Nickpizzablock/cse15l-lab-reports/lrw2.md

 2. Save the key to the default directory
 3. Make a password and confirm
-4. Open Powershell as Administrator and enter the following commands (the private key is the file without .pub)
+4. Open Powershell as Administrator and enter the following commands (the public key is the file with .pub)
->Get-Service ssh-agent | Set-Service -StartupType Manual Start-Service ssh-agent
+>Get-Service ssh-agent | Set-Service -StartupType Manual
+>Start-Service ssh-agent
-Get-Service ssh-agent
+>Get-Service ssh-agent
-ssh-add (Directory of private key)
+>ssh-add (Directory of public key)
 5. Login into server and enter
 >mkdir .ssh
 6. Go back to client and type